jlangch/venice/doc/readme/concurrency.md

 later.
 If another thread tries to dereference a promise before it's delivered, it will block the calling thread.
 If the promise is already resolved (delivered), no blocking occurs at all.
 A promise can only be delivered once and can never change its value once set.

-A promise is a more versatile future.
+Promises also serve as a more versatile future for chaining and combining asynchronous tasks.

 ```clojure
 (do